kirananto/OnePercentBlog/content/blog/neighbourhood-supply/index.md

 #### What's left now?

-I was picking the location from the users browser location, so i need to give them an option to pick different location. 📍
+I was picking the location from the users browser location, so I need to give them an option to pick different location. 📍

-I wanted to make sure that no one uses vulgar language in the platform (It's not possibile to have moderation at that point) 🥴
+I wanted to make sure that no one uses vulgar language in the platform (It's not possible to have moderation at that point) 🥴

 I wanted to make sure that it worked on all platforms.